-Lorenza Sierra is an independent architect, researcher, and entrepreneur based in Mexico City.
+Lorenza Sierra is an independent architect, editor, and consultant based in Mexico City.
 Her work bridges creative thinking, cultural production, and strategic development, supporting ventures from concept to execution.

 Lorenza holds a Bachelor’s degree in Architecture from Universidad Iberoamericana and a MS in Critical, Curatorial, and Conceptual Practices from Columbia University.
 Her professional experience spans business development, project management, and communications, with a focus on building sustainable frameworks for creative and cultural ventures.
 Alongside her academic training, she has completed specialized programs in entrepreneurship and innovation, including LUCHA Ventures’ Impact Founder Training (2025) and a Business Direction and Development Diploma from ITAM (2022).
 Deeply committed to cultural production, Lorenza works as a strategist prioritizing storytelling and collaboration, helping ideas evolve into structured, sustainable projects.